MES Applications: Automotive, Aerospace, Electronics

 3. MES in the Electronics Industry

-Infographic showing MES (Manufacturing Execution System) in electronics manufacturing, with workers in a cleanroom assembling circuit boards, each workstation having digital dashboards for production, quality, traceability, and compliance metrics.
+Infographic showing MES in electronics manufacturing, with cleanroom assembly of circuit boards and dashboards for production and compliance metrics.

-MES in Electronics Manufacturing: Visual infographic highlighting production, quality control, traceability, and compliance in a cleanroom electronics assembly line.
+MES in Electronics Manufacturing: Highlighting production, quality control, traceability, and compliance in cleanroom assembly lines.

 Key Applications